RealTschoegl/opensourcebootcamp/_posts/2014-05-23-project-product-project.markdown

 1. User scenarios.
 Who do you anticipate using the app?
 What are the problems/pain points that they experience?
 2. User cases.
 How will they use the app?
 What features will they need?

-One you have a clear idea of what features you need to build, you can decide on what you need to build.
-The next topic is then feasibility: how to execute in the time given with the resources available.
-Each day you will decide with your partner(s) on what task(s) you will each complete that day.
-Keep these in mind:
+Once you have a clear idea of what features you need to build, you can decide on what you need to build to provide those features.

+The next topic is then feasibility: how to make those features in the time given with the resources available.
+Since each sprint must have a goal, this is where you decide what the goal of your sprint (i.e. what do you want to have built by the end) is going to be.
-* Each sprint must have a goal
-* Stay focused on the goal / top stories
-* Make sure daily goals are clear (we know the steps we need to take to achieve them)

 [What an Agile Process Looks Like](http://www.cio.com/article/174650/What_an_Agile_Process_Looks_Like)